 The orange trumpet creepers are fast-growing woody vines that spread through different areas.
 In a span of 2 to 5 years after establishment, the vine extends from 8 to 12 meters high and 1.5 to 2.5 meters wide.
 Aside from its vast growth, it has tendrils that help it reach places and expand horizons with the assistance of supporting structures.
 Moreover, it is an evergreen plant which makes it a great addition to vertical landscapes and other landscape functions.

 The foliage of this flamevine consists of 2 to 3 ovate leaflets, which grow from 4 to 8 cm long and 2 to 4.5 cm wide.
 They are waxy, oval, and pointed leaflets attached to a slender stem.
 Also, the leaves change their colors from green to reddish-orange when winter comes.

 The orange trumpet vine is a common name derived from this vine’s red-orange tubular flowers.
 It is grown in masses of 15 to 20 florets, with each typically 6 cm long.
-The best time to see these beautiful orange trumpet vine flowers is during winter and early spring, its blooming season.
+The best time to see these beautiful orange trumpet vines bloom is during the winter and early spring.

 Fruit and Seeds

 After the flowers have been pollinated, fruits start to develop.
 Its fruits are flat and extend for 16 to 33 cm long and 1.2 to 1.6 cm wide.
 Inside it is the brown winged seeds that are approximately less than 1 cm in diameter.

 Growing and Caring Tips

 As a tropical plant, the flame flower prefers to grow in places where full exposure to the sun is available.
 However, it also tolerates areas with partial shade.
 Moreover, remember to give this woody vine ample amounts of sunlight, which is 6 hours of uninterrupted exposure to the full sun, to help in flower production.